-- Left-align text (do not justify or centre-align)
+- Left-align text (do not justify or centre)

-- Don't use colour alone to show meaning; use text or symbols in addition.
-For example: red, amber and green could be a cross, question mark and tick
+- Don't use colour alone to show meaning; use text or symbols in addition

-- Don't use a watermark: it can't be accessed by screen readers and can make text harder to read if behind main text
+- Don't use a watermark: it's invisible to screen readers and makes text harder to read

-- Headers and footers are not read by some screen reader software, so essential information will need to be repeated elsewhere such as on the cover page.
+- Headers and footers aren't read by some screen reader software, so you'll need to include essential information elsewhere (such as on the cover page).